Villavu/Simba/Doc/sphinx/whatis.rst

     *   Find and read colours on the screen.
     *   Click or move the mouse to a specific position on the screen.
 Typically this is the position of a found color or bitmap.
+    *   Read text on the screen and turn it into actual text.
+(Optical Character Recognition)
+    *   Capture and analyse images on the screen.
     *   Read and write files.
     *   Connect to the internet to read websites and post data to them.
-    *   Read text on the screen and turn it into actual text.
-(Optical Character Recognition)
     *   Run pascal programs for you.
 If you're a bit creative you can have a lot of fun stuff with Simba, you can even make a game in it.